 Changing the Synchronization Interval

-The synchronization interval is 30 seconds by default and can be changed.
+The default synchronization interval between the leader and follower clusters is 30 seconds and can be changed.

 The example request below changes the synchronization interval to 2 seconds: